SOMUA S35: Production and operational history

 Four tanks of the AC4 pre-series of the S35 entered service in January 1936 with the 4e Cuirassiers.
 On 15 April 1937, the first two hulls of the main series left the factory.
 These, produced at a planned rate of twelve per month, still had to be joined with their turrets.
 At the end of 1937 the SA 35 gun became available and deliveries of finished tanks of the main production series could begin.
 On 15 January 1938, four of these were operational.
 By July 1938, 128 hulls had been delivered, but only 96 tanks were completed with turrets.
-In the Spring of 1939 the number of operational tanks had increased to 192, the two armoured division of the Cavalry having attained their nominal strength.
-On 1 September 1939, the start of the war, 270 had been produced and 246 delivered.
-On this date 191 served with the troops, 51 were in depot and four had been sent back to the factory for overhaul.
+In the spring of 1939, the number of operational tanks had increased to 192, the two armoured divisions of the Cavalry having attained their nominal strength.
+By 1 September 1939, the start of the war, 270 had been produced and 246 delivered.
+At this time 191 served with the troops, 51 were in the depot and four had been sent back to the factory for overhaul.
 After the outbreak of war, on 21 September a sixth order of fifty was made, followed by a final order of 324 bringing the ordered total to 824.
 Later it was decided that from the 451st vehicle onwards the tanks would be of the improved S 40 type.
 Production in fact totalled around 440 by June 1940, including the prototype and the preseries.